markubus/graylog-task/README.md

 Markus Weisshaar

+## Assumptions

+AWS CLI must be installed and configured to interact with an account.
+The VMs and resource provisioned will be under the free tier.

+Terraform also must be installed.
+The version used is below.
+An app like [tfswitch](https://tfswitch.warrensbox.com/) can help to mitigate having multiple running versions.

 ## Usage

 All that is required to get this to run is a `terraform init` and then `terraform apply`